 meta name=”keywords” content=”SEO, seo, Seo, SEO blog, seo blog, blog seo”

-This is telling Google "look out, potentially spam".
-Meta keywords do not count for Google ranking but many believe believe that Google checks whether the keywords contaianed in the meta tag are also in the page copy.
+This is telling Google “look out, potentially spam”.
+Meta keywords do not count for Google ranking but many believe that Google checks whether the keywords contained in the meta tag are also in the page copy.
 If not you get downranked.

 meta name=“generator” content=“WordPress 2.x.x”

-This is basically telling hackers "come in", as WordPress vulnerabilities abound and WordPress itself always advises you to upgrade to the latest version at least once a week it seems.
-Also Technorati will de-index you if you use an older WordPress version.
+This is basically telling hackers “come in”, as WordPress vulnerabilities abound in older versions.
+WordPress itself always advises you to upgrade to the latest version at least once a week it seems.
+Even your web hosting provider can scan and ban your account when you display it.
 Delete it!

 more meta tags = better

 Back in the days I assumed that the more I tell the search engines in my meta tags, the better.
 The contrary is the case.
 Google and most others do not care.
 They just notice that your page heading is full of useless crap and the real page content is far down so you get downranked for a lower code to text-ratio than average.

 <title>Search Engine Optimization And Marketing Blog Offering Tips, Tricks And Links To Make Money Online</title>